+17 Revision made to provide more clarity in the intention of the LOA
-- The development of agreements for advanced notification to ensure child welfare workers do not enter community without advanced permission and a Nation liaison at all interactions. - Alternative pathways to the court process aimed at decreasing the traumatic experience for families engaging in the colonial system, to decrease the delays of court and in turn the languishing of children in care, and to limit the use of supervision orders, in favor of cultural community supports and processes.

-Reallocation of Child Welfare Funding to Prevention: BCFNJC, BC, and Canada will reevaluate expenditures and re-allocate funds to prevention services aiming to avoid removal and MCFD involvement.

-- Provide communities with funds to implement proactive initiatives to prevent removal of Indigenous children from their families and decrease involvement from MCFD. - Specific funds to Indigenous families/communities to help address historical injustices, promote cultural preservation, empower Indigenous people, strengthen community support systems, and further reconciliation efforts. - Direct funding for family treatment centers and healing lodges that will offer crucial assistance to parents dealing with various challenges from colonization such as substance misuse issues or mental health concerns within a safe environment maintaining the family unit stays together during the process of healing. - o Development of supported, safe, cultural housing options to support and keep families together.

-Independent Indigenous-led Complaints Body: BCFNJC, BC and Canada, will work to establish a clear complaint process for Indigenous communities and families regarding the child welfare system.
+- o The development of agreements for advanced notification to ensure Child Wellbeing workers do not enter community without advanced permission and a Nation liaison at all interactions. - o Alternative pathways to the court process aimed at decreasing the traumatic experience for families engaging in the colonial system, to decrease the delays of court and in turn the languishing of children in care, and to limit the use of supervision orders, in favor of cultural and community supports and processes. - C. Advocating for Increased Investment in Prevention Services: BCFNJC will work with BC and Canada to assess current Child-Wellbeing expenditures and advocate for increased investment in prevention services.
+The goal is to support families and communities in ways that reduce the need for child removal and MCFD involvement.18 - Provide communities with funds to implement proactive initiatives to prevent removal of Indigenous children from their families and decrease involvement from MCFD. - Specific funds to Indigenous families/communities to help address historical injustices, promote cultural preservation, empower Indigenous people, strengthen community support systems, and further reconciliation efforts. - Direct funding for family treatment centers and healing lodges that will offer crucial assistance to parents dealing with various challenges from colonization such as substance misuse issues or mental health concerns within a safe environment maintaining the family unit stays together during the process of healing. - Development of supported, safe, cultural housing options to support and keep families together. - D. Independent Indigenous-led Complaints Body: BCFNJC, BC, and Canada, will work to establish a clear complaint process for Indigenous communities and families regarding the Child Wellbeing system.
 The process will address systemic issues and individual impacts on Indigenous children, youth, and families, including false accusations and unfair targeting.
-It will also implement safeguards to ensure fairness and cultural competency in handling complaints involving Indigenous families impacted by social worker misconduct.

-Ensure that Indigenous women are involved in the development of this complaints process and led by them as they have expertise, experiences, and cultural knowledge to contribute to creating a more comprehensive system that can effectively address issues specific to Indigenous children, youth, and families.
+It will also implement safeguards to ensure fairness and cultural competency in handling complaints involving Indigenous families impacted by social worker misconduct. - Ensure that BC First Nations and Indigenous women are involved in the development of this complaints process and led by them as they have expertise, experiences, and cultural knowledge to contribute to creating a more comprehensive system that can effectively address issues specific to Indigenous children, youth, and families. - With guidance from BC First Nations and Indigenous women, develop a clear and accessible complaint process that is an Independent Indigenous-led

+18 This revision maintains the core intent but frames BCFNJC's role appropriately within advocacy and collaboration.